About sleep and learning

 Behaviour and sleep

-If your child is having problems with their concentration, memory or behaviour, checking your child’s sleep is a good place to start.
+If your child is having problems with their concentration or memory or they’re behaving in challenging ways, checking your child’s sleep is a good place to start.
 If you’re worried, or the problems go on for more than 2-4 weeks, talk to your GP or child and family health nurse.

 Working on sleep problems to help with learning

 It’s also worth looking at your child’s breathing during sleep.
-If your child continually snores, stops breathing during sleep, works hard to breathe, breathes through their mouth, tosses and turns at night, or sweats a lot overnight, it might be obstructive sleep apnoea.
-Obstructive sleep apnoea is another cause of sleep-related learning problems.
+If your child often snores, stops breathing during sleep, works hard to breathe, breathes through their mouth, tosses and turns at night, or sweats a lot overnight, it might be obstructive sleep apnoea.
+Obstructive sleep apnoea affects the quality of a child’s sleep.

 See your GP if you think your child’s sleep problems might be related to obstructive sleep apnoea or another medical condition, or if you’re worried your child might have a persistent sleep problem.